 Now you can rescue the wizard trapped in the machine!
 Click on the triangle on the machine’s left side while equipped with the gloves to free him.
-He’ll thank you and give you his Energy Drink, sighing that he wasn’t thirsty anymore anyways.
+He’ll thank you and give you his Energy Drink in return.

-One more stop before you go save World Guy.
-Go back to the Exhibit Hall, where the Elf Archer was originally held, and go to the right until you find a vending machine.
+Now go back to the Exhibit Hall, and head right until you find a vending machine.
 Using the power gloves, power the machine and you’ll get the last of the Energy Drinks.
 Yes, there’s a purpose behind them!

 Rescuing World Guy (Theater)

-Go through the only vent you haven’t gone through yet – the theater – and you’ll find World Guy high in the room in another cage.
-Go to the left and click on the triangle to activate the floating platform.
-Quickly change to the bow and shoot the arrow at the green target which will destroy the forcefield blocking the way.
+Head to the theater via the only vent you haven’t gone through yet, and you’ll find World Guy high in the room in another cage.
+Go left and click on the triangle to activate the floating platform.
+Quickly change to the bow and shoot an arrow at the green target, which will destroy the forcefield blocking the way.

-Go through the passageway and use the shield to direct the laser to the battery pack and destroy it.
+Go through the passageway and use the shield to direct the laser to the power source and destroy it.
 Unfortunately, the low-quality shield melts and you can’t use it anymore.
-Oh well, you don’t need it to save World Guy.
+Oh well!

-Go back down and to the right and activate the right levitating platform, and use the bow to shoot out the other green target.
+Go back down and to the right, activate the right levitating platform, and use the bow to shoot out the other green target.
 It’ll destroy the forcefield between you and World Guy, and you can go free him.

 Yup.
-It’s another one of those kinds of Poptropican plots.
+It’s another one of those kinds of Poptropica plots.

-And of course, Omegon unsurprisingly betrays Tessa and has his henchbots take her away.
-One more taunt later, the Resistance seems about ready to give up.
-However, the pantyhose ninja then explains that in the comic, there was a crystal that if destroyed would send Omegon back to where he came.
+But Omegon betrays Tessa, who gets taken away.
+The Resistance seems ready to give up, until the pantyhose ninja brings up how, in the comics, destroying a crystal would send Omegon back to where he came.
 The information comes from Mighty Action Force Comic #367.

-In an uncharacteristically noble move, the pantyhose ninja then proceeds to fight off the henchbots as you go back to the Theater – also the home of Omegon’s Throne Room.
+In an uncharacteristically noble move, the pantyhose ninja then proceeds to fight off the hench-bots as you head back to the Theater — also the home of Omegon’s Throne Room.

 Boss Battle: Omegon

-Alright Poptropicans, so you want to stop an otherworldly being and all you have is a shield, a bow and some power gloves.
+So you want to stop an otherworldly being and all you have is a shield, a bow and some power gloves.
 How are you supposed to do this?
-It’s simple.
-So anyway, head to the Theater, where Omegon has taken up shop.
-(Bump into the forcefield a few times to trigger a little exposition.)
+Don’t worry, we gotchu.

-Afterwards, you’ll be celebrating Omegon’s banishment!
-Congratulations, you’ve beat Poptropicon, Episod- oop, no, wait.
+You’ll be celebrating Omegon’s banishment!
+Congratulations, you’ve beat PoptropiCon, Epis—oop, no, wait.
 He’s taking you to his home dimension.
 After flying through pictures of the Mighty Action Force, you’ll be infused with the powers of Alphaon!

-You’ll be taken to this beast that looks like something out of a Tim Burton movie, and you’ll have to deflect the lasers onto the battery packs on the hands.
+You’ll be taken to this mechanic beast, and you’ll have to deflect the lasers onto the power sources on the hands.
 This will allow you to jump on, power the hands with Gold Face’s gloves, and ride them up to take out the green targets with your bow.
 Do this for both sides, and the eyes should turn pink.

 And what do we do to things that are pink?
 We deflect lasers onto them, that’s right!
-So crouch down like you usually do, and use your shield to blast his eyes out!
+So crouch down, and use your shield to blast his eyes out!

 Aaaand everything’s back to normal!
-Congratulations, you’ve defeated Poptropicon: Reign of Omegon, and won your Episode 3 Medallion!
+Congratulations, you’ve completed PoptropiCon: Reign of Omegon, and won your Episode 3 Medallion!

 - This is the first island for which the Creators have released an official video walkthrough.

-- Common room: Facili-Tee (episode 1 – for the first time, the common room was released some time after the island itself came out), Atrium (episode 2 – this room contains references to Legendary Swords), Boiler Room (episode 3)
+- Common room: Facili-Tee (Episode 1 – for the first time, the common room was released some time after the island itself came out), Atrium (Episode 2 – this room has references to Legendary Swords), Boiler Room (Episode 3)